yiiihan/yiiihan.github.io/_pages/about.md

 Hi, welcome to my homepage!

 I am a senior at the [School of Mathematics](https://math.sjtu.edu.cn), Shanghai Jiao Tong University(SJTU), China.
-In 2022 fall, I am a visiting student in Dpartment of Biostatistics, Harvard T.H.Chan School of Public Health, advised by Professor [Rui Duan](https://sites.google.com/view/ruiduan/).
-In 2022 Spring, I was an exchange student in Statistics and Data Science Department in Cornell University, advised by Professor [Yang Ning](https://yangning.stat.cornell.edu).
+In 2022 fall, I am a visiting student in Dpartment of Biostatistics, Harvard T.H.Chan School of Public Health and fortunate to be advised by Professor [Rui Duan](https://sites.google.com/view/ruiduan/).
+In 2022 Spring, I was an exchange student at Cornell University, advised by Professor [Yang Ning](https://yangning.stat.cornell.edu).

 My research mainly lies in developing novel statistical and machine learning methods to study different types of large-scale real-world data to improve decision making.
-Specifically, my academic interests include transfer learning and federated learning methods in presicion health.
-I am also interested in stochastic process and its application in option pricing.
+Specifically, my interest includes transfer learning that leverages external heterogeneous data sources to improve model performance with limited samples and federated learning that incorporates unidentified summary data to avoid privacy problems and communication inefficiency.

 I enjoy hiking, camping, and playing badminton (epsecially playing doubles with my friends).